neoedenergo/mod-all-classes-hunter-pet/README.md

 ## Hunter pets for all classes in Azerothcore.

-This is a mod that requires changes in both Azerothcore and the WOTLK 3.3.5a client (Editing of the wow.exe binary with a disassembler/decompiler)

 This mod was made in collaboration with Uniquisher.

 Thanks to [SatyPardus](https://github.com/SatyPardus) for the reverse engineering of the client's binary.